RWS/odata/readme.md

 The standard framework has no entities delivered in the service, so this will be empty then.
 See the section about DataSources for clarification.

+# Building your own Service
+In order to build your own service you need to provide some data models and datasources for the framework to pick up.
+We have written an extensive demo on how to do this which is available in this Git repository: https://github.com/sdl/odata-example

 # DataSources

 The OData standard is based around resources that are well defined and modelled in something called the EDM.
 The SDL OData framework is build around